kailash-manasarovar/statement/docs/timeline/2024/september.md

 ## Driving back to Dénia

 - After Transforming Touch in Dublin, I fly back to Madrid, meet Inma briefly, and then drive back down to Dénia and home in Carrer Furs.
-- Inma tells me that the woman she knows will visit Madrid in about three weeks to meet me when I stop on my drive to Fatima.
+- Inma tells me that the woman she knows will visit Madrid in about three weeks to meet me when I stop on my drive to Fátima.
 - On my way home, driving through the countryside, I suddenly remember something peculiar about the hotel I stayed in on the March morning in 2014 when [Mike Wenham's wife emails everyone to ask for help because he's been arrested for murder](../early-years/2014.md#mike-wenham-murders-a-woman).

 ### Remembering the woman in the picture with the scissors